The conjugacy problem for UPG elements of $Out(F_n)$: -algorithms

 \begin{ex} We will draw rooted trees with the root at the top.
 Ordered vertices are indicated by using dashed lines for its exiting edges.
 The imposed ordering is displayed from left to right.
 In the rooted tree below only the root is ordered.
 There are 4 leaves.

 \end{ex}

-\begin{definition}[Iterated set] Let $\atoms$ be a set, called {\it the set of atoms}.
-An {\it iterated set in $\atoms$} is a rooted tree such that each leaf is labeled by an element of $\atoms$.
-Specifically an iterated set in $\atoms$ is a pair $\big((T,*), \chi\big)$ where $(T,*)$ is a rooted tree and $\chi:\leaves(T)\to\atoms$ is a function.
+\begin{definition}[Iterated set] An {\it iterated set in a set $\catA$} is a rooted tree such that each leaf is labeled by an element of $\catA$.
+Specifically, an iterated set in $\catA$ is a pair $\big((T,*), \chi\big)$ where $(T,*)$ is a rooted tree and $\chi:\leaves(T)\to\catA$ is a function.
 We do not assume that $\chi$ is one-to-one.
-We will often use sans serif capital letters for iterated sets and write, for example, $\objX=\big((T,*),\chi \big)$. \end{definition}
+We will often use sans serif capital letters for iterated sets and write, for example, $\objX=\big((T,*),\chi \big)$.
+The {\it set of atoms of $\objX$} is $\chi(\L(T))$.
+We sometimes refer to $\catA$ as {\it the set of atoms}.
+For $l\in\L(T)$, we sometimes refer to $\chi(l)$ as the {\it label} or {\it atom} of $l$.
+The set of iterated sets in $\catA$ is denoted $\cat(\catA)$. \end{definition}